ndiquattro/website/content/about.md

 ---
 title: "About"
-date: '2020-02-01'
+date: '2023-08-29'
 ---

 ## _Currently_

+Looking for the next opportunity to help.

+## _Previously_

 #### Staff Data Scientist at [Civitech](https://www.civitech.io/)

-Trying to prevent further reduction of democracy with R.
+Trying to prevent the further reduction of democracy with data.

-## _Previously_
 #### Lead Data Scientist at [Alloy](https://alloy.us/)

-Trying to save democracy with R.
+Trying to save democracy with data.

 ---------------------------
 #### Data Scientist at [BetterUp](https://www.betterup.co/)